Wednesday, 29th November 2017, Amnesty International Human Rights Action Centre, 25 New Inn Yard

 ILC-UK has been active for 16 years and have witnessed some significant change over this time.
 Yet progress has been far too slow and we are still talking about issues which should have been solved 10 years ago.

-This conference will aim to reinvigorate those of us already convinced of the importance of ageing.
+This conference aimed to reinvigorate those of us already convinced of the importance of ageing.
 But to achieve the transformation we need must reach beyond the usual suspects.
 We need businesses, entrepreneurs, people managers, and marketing professionals to work with the charity sector and policy makers and politicians to deliver change.
 And we need to help provide the evidence to make the case for action.

 If we are to make the most of the opportunity of age we need to engage businesses and community leaders to act.